Market Insight Sydney Live

 Valuer confidence in healthcare assets remains strong.
 Market evidence consistent and supportive.
 Minimal shortfall risk for well-located, tenanted medical assets.

-Broker observations from active Sydney commercial finance transactions, March 2026.
+Broker observations from active Sydney commercial finance transactions, Jan - Mar 2026.
 Not financial or investment advice.

 Sydney commercial property — frequently asked questions